Elehuris Montero Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 14th in the league.

-- The Reds have a 4.89 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.87 team ERA that ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (90 total, 1.3 per game).
+- Reds pitchers combine to surrender 91 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- Williamson (1-0) gets the starting nod for the Reds in his seventh start of the season.
-He has a 5.40 ERA in 31 2/3 innings pitched, with 22 strikeouts.
+- Lively (4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- The lefty last pitched on Wednesday against the Kansas City Royals, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- The righty last pitched on Thursday against the Kansas City Royals, when he tossed 5 2/3 innings, allowing two earned runs while giving up 10 hits.

-- The 25-year-old has put up a 5.40 ERA and 6.3 strikeouts per nine innings in six games this season, while giving up a batting average of .260 to opposing hitters.
+- The 31-year-old has put up a 4.07 ERA and 8.8 strikeouts per nine innings in eight games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.